https://www.acsysteme.com/wp-content/uploads/2021/07/ressource-Robot-Lego-personnage-Lego.jpg

 Model and algorithms

 In order to highlight our expertise in modelling and designing command-control algorithms, we have developed an electric robot model with automatic guidance.
 This autonomous machine is responsible for delivering and sorting coloured balls from a dispenser to dedicated storage locations, whilst managing its travel autonomy depending on the capacity of its battery.
-(Video demonstration)

 The elements of the model